Beyond Marginal Distributions: A Framework to Evaluate the Representativeness of Demographic-Aligned LLMs: Discussion

-\paragraph{Correlation Structures and Aggregation Effects.} The correlation patterns provide further evidence of representational fragility with partial but incomplete preservation of latent structures.
-This indicates that the testing steering approaches tuning can approximate fragments of these deeper relationships, but does not yet fully capture them, addressing \ref{rq2}.
 Previous findings suggest that steered or aligned LLMs are better at capturing surface-level alignment patterns than deep latent structure \citep{santurkar_whose_2023, durmus_towards_2024, gupta_bias_2024, kabir_testing_2025}.
-With our framework we add further evidence to this by emphasising that improved marginal distribution similarity through model steering does not imply the preservation of latent structures.
-While the question-question correlation structure of WVS data is moderately well preserved, the topic–topic correlation is noticeably less so.
-This highlights a key weakness: Simulated responses can approximate local dependencies between questions but have more difficulty reproducing the same higher-order relationships between value domains that constitute a coherent political worldview \citep{ceron_beyond_2024} and, which give surveys such as the WVS their interpretive coherence.
+Using our framework to answer \ref{rq2}, we add further evidence to this, emphasising that improved marginal distribution similarity through model steering does not imply the preservation of latent structures.
+While persona prompting performs slightly better than OpinionGPT, neither model is able to adequately able to capture question-question correlation structure of WVS data (\autoref{tab:question-correlation_metrics}) or the topic–topic correlation (\autoref{tab:category-correlation_metrics}).
+This highlights a key weakness: Simulated responses can approximate marginal response distributions to an extent but have more difficulty reproducing the higher-order relationships between value domains that constitute a coherent political worldview \citep{ceron_beyond_2024} and, which give surveys such as the WVS their interpretive coherence.
+Again, the differing steering mechanisms may offer one possible explanation.
+OpinionGPT uses separate adapters for each demographic group, which may allow representations to drift across groups.
+In contrast, persona prompting relies on a single conditioned model, meaning that responses across groups are generated from a shared underlying representation.
+The greater heterogeneity previously observed for OpinionGPT may therefore help reproduce diverse marginal response distributions, but could be disadvantageous when modelling the relational structure across demographic subgroups.